jvanbruegge/adcs_plot/README.md

 export type DataPoint = [number, number];
 ```
 The first definition should look familiar.
 This is just the settings we use with `createGraph`.
-The second one is the definition of our d3 scales (more on them later) and the last one is just an alias for an `(x, y)` coordinate.
+The second one is the definition of our d3 scales (more on them later) and the last one is just an alias for a `(x, y)` coordinate.

 ```typescript